tpook92/HaploBlocker/README.md

 R-package: Calculation of haplotype blocks and libraries

 This is the github repository for your R-package HaploBlocker.
-A paper on HaploBlocker has been published in Genetics (https://www.genetics.org/content/early/2019/05/31/genetics.119.302283)
+A paper on HaploBlocker has been published in Genetics (https://www.genetics.org/content/212/4/1045)

+The newest release 1.5.2 is mostly adding an optional modus to identify non-overlapping blocks.
+Outputs on defaults should be the same.
+The newest version of HaploBlocker is using RandomFieldsUtils 0.5.9 (This is more than what is available on CRAN!).
+1.4.X and below is using RandomFieldsUtils 0.5.3.

 For further questions (torsten.pook@uni-goettingen.de)

 For explanation on the usage we refer to our user manual.
 The wiki is currently not equivilant (https://github.com/tpook92/HaploBlocker/wiki) - its just a couple of figure and not top priority as the user manual (Guidelines_to_HaploBlocker) should do.

 ## Version history

+### Version 1.5.2

+Added the option to identify non-overlapping haplotype blocks (overlap_remove = FALSE in block_calculation() )

+Minor improvments to block_windowdataset()

+Hotfixes in plot_block, block_calculation when providing base-pair info

 ### Version 1.4.8